 Welcome to the Kyma community page!

 If you are looking for information on how to join us, you are in the right place.
-Read on to find out how you can get involved, contribute to Kyma code and documentation, and stay in touch with the latest Kyma news.
+Read on to find out how you can get involved, contribute to the Kyma code and documentation, and stay in touch with the latest Kyma news.
 Let's get started!

-Before you start contributing, read our Code of Conduct and learn about our working model to understand the way Kyma community works.
-Get familiar with the contributing rules, recommended Git workflow, and issues workflow we use in Kyma so you can apply them later in practice as an active contributor.
+Before you start contributing, read our Code of Conduct and learn about our working model to understand the way the Kyma community works.
+Get familiar with the contributing rules, recommended Git workflow, Prow workflow, and issues workflow we use in Kyma so you can apply them later in practice as an active contributor.

 Create an issue on GitHub to report a bug or request a feature.
 Go to the given repository's issue tracker and raise an issue using one of the available templates.
 The owners of the repository will review your issue and provide you with their feedback.
 If you are not certain which repository your issue refers to, open it in the